ashish0kumar/tint/README.md

 ## Features

-- **Theme-Based Recolorization:** Apply color palettes from themes like Catppuccin, Nord, Gruvbox, Everforest, and many more.
+- **Theme-Based Recolorization:** Apply color palettes from themes like Catppuccin, Nord, Gruvbox, and many more.
 - **Smooth Color Transitions:** `tint` utilizes Shepard's Method to produce natural-looking gradients and smooth blends, even in images with complex color variations.
 - **Luminosity Adjustment:** Easily fine-tune the brightness of your recolored images.
 - **Customizable Interpolation:** Control how `tint` blends colors by adjusting parameters like the number of nearest colors considered and the power of the weighting function.